Fengshan County: Mineral resources

 Fengshan County possesses mineral resources such as gold, pyrite, sulphur, limonite and copper.
 The pyrite reserves are estimated to be about 7,083 tons with an average grade of 17%.

 Karst resources

 Fengshan has been described as the "kingdom of karst and the city of caves."
 There are more than 20 karst land formations such as huge caves, underground rivers, depressions, karst poljes, and sinkholes.
 According to statistics, there are 50 caves with chambers having an area of more than 2000 square meters and 19 caves with chambers that have an area that exceeds 10,000 square meters.

 The largest caves are the Jiangzhou Underground Corridor, Mawangdong Cave and Gatundong Cave.

 Jiangzhou Underground Corridor consists of many smaller caves, shafts and underground rivers.
 The corridor is 37939 km and has an average slope gradient of 9°.
 The cave was developed in the Permian Period.

 Jiangzhou Underground Corridor is rich in curly crystals, vast sparkling terraces, and colossal stalactites and stalagmites.
-It has 25 caverns, each having an area of between 4000-18500 square meters.
+It has 25 caverns, each having an area of between 4000 and 18500 square meters.